ritesh-maury/Web-Scraping/README.md

-# Iphone Data Extraction from flipkart
+# i-phone Data Extraction from flipkart